Header Banner

-How To: Keep Better Track of Your Battery Life on the Nexus 7
+How to Keep Better Track of Your Battery Life on the Nexus 7

 There were some pretty amazing things included in the Android 4.4 KitKat update, but unfortunately, most of them were left inactive on our Nexus 7 tablets.
 Some, like full-screen immersive mode and the hidden battery percentage status bar icon, could be enabled on rooted devices, but not everyone wants to root.